Setup with Docker

 Working with Docker is pretty straight forward, but you should be familiar with Docker.
 To make things easier, we provide Docker Compose files in the repository which contain all needed services, configured to just run the application right away.

-All images are available on the Docker Hub and on the GitHub Registry and support amd/v7, amd64 and amd64.
+All images are available on the Docker Hub and on the GitHub Registry and support amd64, arm64 and amd/v7.

 Base Requirements